MicrosoftDocs/azure-dev-docs/java/spring-framework/how-to-guides-spring-data-cosmosdb.md

 # Spring Data Azure Cosmos DB developer's guide

-[Spring Data for Azure Cosmos DB](https://github.com/microsoft/spring-data-cosmosdb) is based on the Spring Data framework and provides initial Spring Data support for [Azure Cosmos DB](/azure/cosmos-db/introduction) using the SQL API.
+[Spring Data for Azure Cosmos DB](https://github.com/microsoft/spring-data-cosmosdb) is based on the [Spring Data](https://spring.io/projects/spring-data) framework and provides integration of spring data repository with [Azure Cosmos DB](/azure/cosmos-db/introduction) using the SQL API.
 Azure Cosmos DB is a globally distributed database service that allows developers to work with data using a variety of standard APIs, such as SQL, MongoDB, Cassandra, Graph, and Table.
-Currently, Spring Data for Azure Cosmos DB supports only the SQL API, but the other APIs are planned.
+In addition to SQL API, Spring Data integration with Azure Cosmos DB also supports [Mongo](https://docs.microsoft.com/en-us/azure/java/spring-framework/configure-spring-data-mongodb-with-cosmos-db), [Cassandra](https://docs.microsoft.com/en-us/azure/java/spring-framework/configure-spring-data-apache-cassandra-with-cosmos-db), and [Gremlin](https://docs.microsoft.com/en-us/azure/java/spring-framework/configure-spring-data-gremlin-java-app-with-cosmos-db) APIs.

 This topic covers the features of the Spring Data Cosmos DB SDK and describes common issues, workarounds, and diagnostic steps.